zpb4/hybrid-SWM_training/training_exercise.md

 ![image info](figures_tables/RF.png "hybrid SWM")
 #### _Random Forest_

-The code implementation of the RF model is straightforward, as is prediction from the fitted model.
 Importantly, the RF error correction model is fitted to a calibration subset of the training data, leaving the validation subset for fitting of the DRM.
 To interpret variable importance, we can use the output of the fitted RF model directly, which calculated feature importance aggregated over all the trees in the ensemble.
 This output is described in more detail in the 'RF variable importance' figure and text below.

 We can also employ LIME (Local, Interpretable, Model-agnostic Explanation) as a form of explainable AI (xAI) to the fitted RF model to understand local feature importance, down to the granularity of individual timesteps.
 [Here](docs/LIME.pdf) is a short pictorial depiction of LIME.
 We describe the LIME procedure as implemented in this work ('lime' package in R) in the associated section below.